aws-samples/amazon-neptune-samples/gremlin/property-graph-data-modelling/README.md

 ## Scenario

 Let's assume we're about to build an employment history application backed by a graph database.
-The application will store and amange details regarding people and the roles they have had with different companies.
+The application will store and manage details regarding people and the roles they have had with different companies.

 We have an initial backlog of use cases: